To get the correct heat shrink tubing you need for a successful project, here’s what you need to consider:

-Once you’ve shrunk your heat shrink you want to ensure that the product preforms correctly.
-A faulty product or misinformation can lead to a product under preforming.
+Once you’ve shrunk your heat shrink you want to ensure that the product performs correctly.
+A faulty product or misinformation can lead to a product underperforming.
 This just one of the possible pitfalls in choosing the wrong product.
-Here’s a list of six and a half things to help you decide where to buy your tubing.
+Here’s a list of six questions to help you decide where to buy your tubing.

 1. Consider the Location

 What should you watch out for when choosing a supplier?
 Their location details are a useful starting point – check the supplier’s website.

 They don’t need to be just up the road, but do check for a physical address.
 If there are no contact methods other than the contact form, then alarm bells should start ringing.

 Are they in the UK for straightforward delivery rather than you having to buy from overseas (and possibly having to deal with import issues through Customs).

 Is it a bare bones site with just products, a shopping cart and no supporting information?
 In other words are they just a warehouse (or drop shipper) after the next quick sale.